-Are you going to kick-start digital learning in your company from scratch or do you just want to move part of your employee learning and development process online?
+Do you want to move all of your employee learning process online or just transform part of it into eLearning?
 Either way, there are plenty of online training tools today that allow organizations to bring their employee training out of the classroom.
 The major task of such computer-based training (CBT) software is to upload or create learning materials and complement their delivery.
-We put together a guide to help you with the choice of appropriate computer-based training tools, so you can make the most of their capacities.
+We’ve put together a guide to help you choose appropriate computer-based training software, so you can make the most of their capacities.

-We’ve compiled the best 65+ computer based training software and divided them into eight categories, from LMSs and microlearning platforms to additional communication and planning tools that will also be of great use.
-Share our examples of computer-based training software on social media or bookmark this article to come back later.
+We’ve performed in-depth research to compile the best 50+ computer-based training programs and have divided them into eight categories, from LMSs and microlearning platforms to additional communication and planning tools that will also be of great use.
+Feel free to share our examples of computer-based training software on social media or bookmark this article to come back later.

 LMSs with an Authoring Tool

 A learning management system (LMS) is a web-based software platform that allows you to upload, manage and distribute learning materials to users.
 If you’re planning to create eLearning content in-house, you’ll need an LMS with a built-in/integrated tool for developing e-courses.

 It can be a simple editor for making essential quizzes and courses, or a full-fledged tools for instructional designers that enables them to build high-quality ‘sticky’ content.
 What to choose is up to you.
 Here, we offer a brief overview of 18 LMSs that include an authoring option.

 iSpring Learn is a straightforward cloud-based LMS.
 You can start employee training immediately after registration.
 In iSpring Learn, you can upload an unlimited number of training materials: presentations, text documents, video and audio files, as well as SCORM-courses.You can assign the content to your learners and keep track of how well your employees are doing.